Illustration

 Some characters are also inspired by my favorite fictional characters and musicians, whose influence helps shape the original creations entirely.
 But most importantly, some elements are tied to nostalgia and growing up in Canada around the 2010s, which is the time period the story is set in.

-As mentioned before, I wanted to emulate the nostalgic look of animated Canadian TV shows you can find airing on Teletoon or YTV …so technically, it could be sort of a Total Drama/6teen/Clone High hybrid in terms of the style.
+As mentioned before, I wanted to emulate the nostalgic look of animated Canadian TV shows you can find airing on Teletoon or YTV …so technically, it could be sort of a Total Drama & Clone High hybrid in terms of the style.
+After all, the artstyle was meant to be simple, nostalgic, and geometric.

 I went for a style that includes heavy use of shapes and minimal colors to keep its simplicity, while still preserving details such as the facial structure.
 However, some of the artstyle elements aren’t consistent as I’m still figuring out what to do creatively, but it’s always about experimenting!